 Money-saving strategies for PSLF borrowers

-Unfortunately, paying more than your required monthly payment won’t expedite your journey to loan forgiveness.
-But there are some smart strategies that will allow you to use those extra funds to your advantage and maximize your finances in general.
+Paying more than required won’t necessarily expedite your journey to loan forgiveness.
+But there are some strategies that’ll allow you to use those extra funds to your advantage.

 Here are some tips to save thousands with PSLF:

 - Make sure you’re on the right repayment plan.
 If you’re on the income-based repayment (IBR) plan and pursuing PSLF, you may be overpaying.
-With PSLF, your goal is to pay as little as possible each month to maximize your overall loan forgiveness amount.
 Under an IBR plan, you may be required to pay 15% of your discretionary income.
 By switching to either the Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE) plan, your payment will only be 10% of your income, saving you money each month.

 - Minimize your adjusted gross income.
 Your income-driven repayment plan uses your documented taxable income to determine your payment.
-You can lower your payment by maxing out pretax accounts that are available to you, such as a health savings account.
+Lower your payment by maxing out available pretax accounts, such as a health savings account.

 - Invest in a nonretirement account.
-Open an account with Vanguard or Betterment to invest any funds that you would’ve used to pay extra on your student loans.
-This investment fund can act as a safety net if your PSLF plan is denied or if the program is ever repealed.
+Open an account with Vanguard or Betterment to invest any funds you would’ve used to pay extra on your loans.
+This investment fund acts as a safety net if your PSLF plan is denied or if the program is ever repealed.

-Although navigating FedLoan on your own is doable, it can be daunting if you run into paperwork issues or keep hitting a wall with the company’s customer service.
+Navigating FedLoan on your own is doable.
+But it can be daunting if you run into paperwork issues or keep hitting a wall with the company’s customer service.

-Student Loan Planner has advised thousands of borrowers and is ready to provide you with a plan to save you money.
-Get started by booking your one-hour consult today.
+Student Loan Planner® has advised thousands of borrowers and is ready to provide you with a plan to save you money.
+Book your one-hour consult today.